freefood89/software-engineering-bootcamp/01B - Working with boto3/README.md

 ## Challenge

 Using the template code in `main.py` write a program that creates thumbnails of images from `s3://<bucket_name>/images/` automatically when it is uploaded and upload them to `s3://<bucket_name>/thumbnails`.
 Use long polling to wait on messages from SQS using `sqs.receive_messages` with `WaitTimeSeconds`.
 When the thumbnail is generated and uploaded make sure to delete the message from the queue so it does not get processed again.
+It is highly recommended that you set `MaxNumberOfMessages=1`.

-- Recommendation - set `MaxNumberOfMessages=1`
+Try to understand the new concepts sprinkled throughout the template.